MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **suggested_file_shown** - Report a Boolean value representing if file suggestions were shown in the mini-picker

-- **suggested_file_time_to_select** - Report the time in ms from when the user clicks the suggested file pill to when they are returned to the compose canvas
+- **suggested_file_time_to_select** - Report the time in ms from when the user clicks the suggested file pill to when they're returned to the compose canvas

 - **suggested_reply_char_count** - Tells us how many characters the suggested replies we offer (if available) to help us detect anomalies and issues related to our suggestions